Leo3418/HBWHelper/CONTRIBUTING.md

 components on your computer:
 - [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 (a.k.a.
 JDK 8)
-Please do now use JDK 9 since it is not supported by Minecraft Forge.
+Please do now use JDK 9 or newer releases since it is not supported by Minecraft Forge.
 - An Integrated Development Environment (a.k.a.
 IDE) for Java SE
 We recommend [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) and [Eclipse](https://eclipse.org) because they are officially supported by